 Using formal and informal consultation and engagement to determine the most appropriate and effective interventions/ courses of action The Council adapts its consultation procedures according to the relevant decision being made with the public on planning decisions.
-Decisions are considered on a case by case basis and in line with legal requirements.
-Planning protocols, Communication Strategy, Legal requirements, Consultation workshops, Direct communication with Parish & Town Councils (121 newsletter), Local Development Framework.
+Decisions are considered on a case by case basis and in line with legal requirements Planning protocols, Communications Delivery Plan 2021, Legal requirements, Consultation workshops, Direct communication with Parish & Town Councils, Local Development Framework.
 Effectively engaging with institutional stakeholders to ensure that the purpose, objectives and intended outcomes for each stakeholder relationship are clear so that outcomes are achieved successfully and sustainably Engagement practices are adapted to the environment rather than operating to a pre-defined strategy.
 Where appropriate, particularly where major change occurs that is likely to have a significant impact on the public, communication plans are developed to tailor engagement and to plan for responding to particular circumstances.
-Communications Strategy, Consultation workshops, Local Development Framework consultation, Council's website.
+Communications Delivery Plan 2021, Consultation workshops, Local Development Framework consultation, Council's website.
 Developing formal and informal partnerships to allow for resources to be used more efficiently and outcomes achieved more effectively This is an inherent part of the Council's operation.
-Partnerships are developed to support service delivery and link to activities within the Corporate Plan and Service Plans.
+Partnerships are developed to support service delivery and link to activities within the Corporate Plan and Team Plans.
 Partnerships are subject to periodic review to ensure they remain effective and deliver Council outcomes.
 Partnership Framework and Principles Guidance.
 Ensuring that partnerships are based on: trust a shared commitment to change a culture that promotes and accepts challenge among partners and that the added value of partnership working is explicit Partnerships are based on the Partnership Framework and Principles Guidance and include a Service Level Agreement (SLA) where appropriate.
 Each Partnership will normally have a defined agreement (SLA etc), which will detail the nature of the working relationship and how it operates, including any governance arrangements.
-Service Managers are accountable for ensuring the successful operation and monitoring of partnerships.
-Partnership Framework and Principles Guidance, Service Plans Self-Assessment Assurance Statements.
+Managers are accountable for ensuring the successful operation and monitoring of partnerships.
+Partnership Framework and Principles Guidance, Team Plans Self-Assessment Assurance Statements.

 Establishing a clear policy on the type of issues that the organisation will meaningfully consult with or involve individual citizens, service users and other stakeholders to ensure that service (or other) provision is contributing towards the achievement of intended outcomes.
-The Council has a clear Communications Strategy that details how we will engage, consult and listen to our community and stakeholders.
-Communications Strategy, Website - consultations page.
+The Council has a clear Communications Delivery Plan 2021 that details how we will engage, consult and listen to our community and stakeholders.
+Communications Delivery Plan 2021, Website - consultations page.
 Ensuring that communication methods are effective and that members and officers are clear about their roles with regard to community engagement Communications come through various forms.
 Communication Plans are developed for more significant changes that will have an impact on the public.
 Members receive a monthly bulletin informing them of key events ongoing in the Council of which they need to be aware.
-Staff receive a weekly Bulletin and Town and Parish Council's receive the 'One to One' monthly newsletter.
-Communications Strategy, Members Bulletin, Staff Bulletin, One to One newsletter, Website, Head of Paid Service briefings Intranet.
-Encouraging, collecting and evaluating the views and experiences of communities, citizens, service users and organisations of different backgrounds including reference to future needs As above, engagement comes through a variety of forms and is covered by the Council's Communications Strategy.
+Key messages to staff are delivered through quarterly All Staff Briefings, fortnightly CLT updates and other information placed on the intranet.
+Communications Delivery Plan 2021, Members Bulletin, Staff Bulletin, Website, Head of Paid Service briefings Intranet.
+Encouraging, collecting and evaluating the views and experiences of communities, citizens, service users and organisations of different backgrounds including reference to future needs As above, engagement comes through a variety of forms and is covered by the Council's Communications Delivery Plan 2021.
 Specific decisions will be subject to consultation - for example, the Local Plan Process has various forms of communication and engagement to ensure the public and wider stakeholders are fully consulted.
-Communications Strategy, Planning Local Plan Review process/protocols, Consultation workshops (Cromer Sports Hub/Deep History Coast/Splash), Website consultations page.
+Communications Delivery Plan 2021, Planning Local Plan Review process/protocols, Consultation workshops (North Walsham HAZ, Website consultations page.